Don’t let home office isolation get you down. Here are easy ways to combat the problem.

 Still, most self-employed can reduce the time they spend in their home office — if they really want to.
 You’ve already taken the first step by recognizing the problem and starting to look for solutions to it.

 Here are a few suggestions to make more time to enjoy all the good things in life you’re working so hard to achieve:

 - Keep a log of your activities for a week or two.
 Record the time it takes to complete each thing you do, then evaluate the log.
 Did you waste time on “busy work” — self-imposed chores you could have skipped?
 Were all your phone calls necessary?
 Are you interrupting yourself by investigating one new business idea after another — without completing projects already scheduled?
 Eliminate such time-wasting activities, and you’ll shorten your workday.

 - Hire a full- or part-time assistant, if possible.
 This will reduce your workload, and force you to maintain a more business-like appearance.
 High school students and college students, stay-at-home parents who want to work while their children are in school, and retirees often are interested in part-time work, either to gain job skills or keep busy.

 - Schedule free time for yourself during the day.
 Make sure you stick to the schedule by making appointments to meet others for lunch, tennis, golf, or any enjoyable activity — even walking.
 While you may resent the interruption to your day initially, eventually you’ll find you accomplish more when you take a break than you do when you work nonstop from morning till night.

-Manage your time more effectively with these.
+Manage your time more effectively with these time management forms.